 The Board of Directors sets the policies for the Company's activities.
-The Board held eight board meetings in 2022.
+The Board of Directors held six board meetings in 2023.
 The Board comprised two women and two men at the end of the year.

 The Managing Director is in charge of the day-to-day management of the Company in accordance with instructions issued by the Board of Directors.